Board and Advisory Council

 Klaas de Vries

-Klaas de Vries is a member of the Senate and Professor at the Radboud University Nijmegen.
+Klaas de Vries was a member of the Senate and Professor at the Radboud University Nijmegen.
 De Vries was Minister of Social Affairs and Minister of Interior of the Netherlands.

 Jaap Hamburger is chair of A Different Jewish Voice (EAJG).